neuroimaginador/fcaR/cran-comments.md

 * Default platforms using devtools::check_rhub().

 ## Comments
-This version is just an update fixing some minor bugs that appeared in some specific cases.
-In addition, we have changed the Github repo hosting the most stable version, and reflected the change in the DESCRIPTION file.
+This version is just a fix required by the new version of the Matrix package and the new use of HTML Tidy.

 ## R CMD check results
 There were no ERRORs, WARNINGs or NOTEs.